Programming-Notes-all-languages/C-Notes/Program Organization/Readme.md

     <a>A local variable will keep its value during the duration of the function's execution.
 When the function terminates, the variable may or may not retain the value from the previous execution of the function</a>
   </li>
   <li>
-    <a>The <em>scope</em> of a variable is within the function that it was declared in.
+    <a>The <em>scope</em> of a variable is within the function it was declared in.
 This means that other functions within the program can share variable names that appeared in other functions</a>
   </li>
 </ul>